 Healthy game day snacking tips

-But don’t let your hunger for a great game sabotage any of the progress you’ve made toward your weight loss goals.
+Super Bowl Sunday is this weekend, and along with it comes good times and good food.
+But don’t let your hunger for a great game sabotage any of the progress you’ve made toward your new year weight loss goals.

 Strategies for smart snacking